WimObiwan/MyComputerAdventures/_posts/2018/2018-10-26-sql-performance-troubleshooting-part1/2018-10-26-sql-performance-troubleshooting-part1.markdown

 image: sql-server-performance.png
 ---

-SQL Server data/log file fragmentation can increase delays on
+SQL Server data/log file fragmentation can decrease performance.
+This post gives some fixes for file and index fragmentation.

 <!--more-->